HadeelHamad/Network-Traffic-Classification-KDD-Cup/README.md

 ## Libraries <a name="installation"></a>
 The code should run using Python 3, and it is designed as Jupyter Notebook so Anaconda distribution of Python shall run the code successfully.
-The following lised libraries need to be installed. o	Numpy and Pandas for data manipulation. o	Scikit-learn for building the classification models and their evaluation. o	Matplotlib and Seaborn for data visualization. o	Keras for building neural networks. o	Imblearn for under-sampling the data
+The following lised libraries need to be installed.

+- 	Numpy and Pandas for data manipulation.
+- 	Scikit-learn for building the classification models and their evaluation.
+- 	Matplotlib and Seaborn for data visualization.
+- 	Keras for building neural networks.
+- 	Imblearn for under-sampling the data

 ## File Descriptions <a name="files"></a>